Top 10 Seychelles Hotels

 I loved this hotel so that’s why it is number 3 in my Top 10 Seychelles Hotels!

-The Domaine De L’Orangeraie is a mix of rustic-chic and contemporary style and is perfect for couples looking to bask in a magical romantic location.
+The Domaine De L’Orangeraie is a mix of rustic-chic and contemporary styles and is perfect for couples looking to bask in a magical romantic location.

-The 63 villas are tucked away amongst tropical gardens and into the hillside however where this property reaches another level is with the location of its restaurants, bars, wellness center, and pool area.
+The 63 villas are tucked away amongst tropical gardens and into the hillside however where this property reaches another level is with the location of its restaurants, bars, wellness centre, and pool area.